sormy/docker-oldie/README.md

 These are features I think could be valuable for this project:

+- Disable PXE boot delay
+- Mark ethernet and storage devices as not external
+- Disable screensaver
+- Remove desktop walpaper
-- Share clipboard over VNC, should be fixable with spice guest tools being installed
+- Share clipboard over VNC (qemu spice only?)
-- Set screen resolution and etc in runtime? <http://tools.taubenkorb.at/change-screen-resolution/>
+- Set screen resolution and etc in runtime?
 - Automatically install drivers for video adapater if QEMU_VGA has changed.
 - Do one login after setup to make next login much faster
 - Web-based viewer (noVNC, for example)
-- Add vnc authentication (password, for example)
+- Add VNC authentication (password, for example)
-- Show network icon?
+- Show network icon for network adapter?
 - Option to install custom trusted SSL certificates in runtime
-- Allow to use other windows xp images?
+- Allow to use other windows xp images (need to test)?
 - Speedup windows xp (disable unneeded features and services)
-- Docker can't forward ports during build but we still could take screenshots during then build.
-Will need to provide instructions how to debug issues during container build.
+- Dubug installation process in docker (record VNC video to file?)
 - IE 5.5 (using Windows 2000 Pro)
 - Add Docker HEALTHCHECK
-- Add -accel to qemu on different stages (container build, local build, runtime) and test how does it work with kvm, xen, hax
+- Test different accel value: kvm, xen, hax

 ## License